-- (a) "Assistive animal" means a trained animal, including a trained dog, necessary as a reasonable accommodation for a person with a disability. - (1) Specific examples include, but are not limited to: - (A) "Guide" dog," as defined at Civil Code section 54.1, trained to guide a blind or visually impaired person. - (B) "Signal" dog," as defined at Civil Code section 54.1, or other animal trained to alert a deaf or hearing impaired person to sounds. - (C) "Service" dog," as defined at Civil Code section 54.1, or other animal individually trained to the requirements of a person with a disability. - (D) "Support" dog" or other animal that provides emotional or other support to a person with a disability, including, but not limited to, traumatic brain injuries or mental disabilities, such as major depression. - (2) Minimum Sstandards for Aassistive Aanimals include, but are not limited to, the following.
+- (a) "Assistive animal" means an trained-animal, including a trained dog, that is necessary as a reasonable accommodation for a person with a disability. - (1) Specific examples include, but are not limited to: - (A) "Guide" dog," as defined at Civil Code section 54.1, trained to guide a blind or visually impaired person. - (B) "Signal" dog," as defined at Civil Code section 54.1, or other animal trained to alert a deaf or hearing impaired person to sounds. - (C) "Service" dog," as defined at Civil Code section 54.1, or other animal individually trained to the requirements of a person with a disability. - (D) "Support" dog" or other animal that provides emotional, cognitive, or other similar support or other support to a person with a disability, including, but not limited to, traumatic brain injuries or mental disabilities, such as major depression. - (2) Minimum \underline{S} standards for \underline{A} assistive \underline{A} animals include, but are not limited to, the following.
 Employers may require that an assistive animal in the workplace:

-- (A) is free from offensive odors and displays habits appropriate to the work environment, for example, the elimination of urine and feces; - (B) does not engage in behavior that endangers the health or safety of the individual with a disability or others in the workplace; and - (C) is trained to provide assistance for the employee's disability. - (3) A "support animal" may constitute a reasonable accommodation in certain circumstances.
-A support animal is one that provides emotional support to a person with a disability, including, but not limited to, traumatic brain injuries or mental disabilities, such as major depression.
-As in other contexts, what constitutes a reasonable accommodation requires an individualized analysis. - (b) "Business Necessity," as used in this article regarding medical or psychological examinations, means that the need for the disability inquiry or medical examination is vital to the business. - (c) "CFRA" means the Moore-Brown-Roberti Family Rights Act of 1993.
+- (A) is free from offensive odors and displays habits appropriate to the work environment, for example, the elimination of urine and feces; and - (B) does not engage in behavior that endangers the health or safety of the individual with a disability or others in the workplace; and - (C) is trained to provide assistance for the employee's disability. - (3) A "support animal" may constitute a reasonable accommodation in certain circumstances.
+A support animal is one that provides emotional, cognitive, or other similar support to a person with a disability, including, but not limited to, traumatic brain injuries or mental disabilities, such as major depression.
+As in other contexts, what constitutes a reasonable accommodation requires an individualized analysis reached through the interactive process. - (b) "Business Necessity," as used in this article regarding medical or psychological examinations, means that the need for the disability inquiry or medical examination is vital to the business. - (c) "CFRA" means the Moore-Brown-Roberti Family Rights Act of 1993.
 (California Family Rights Act, Gov. Code §§ 12945.1 and 12945.2.)
-As used in this article "CFRA leave" means medical leave taken pursuant to CFRA. - (d) "Disability" shall be broadly construed to mean and include any of the following definitions: - (1) "Mental Đdisability," as defined at Government Code section 12926, includes, but is not limited to, having any mental or psychological disorder or condition that limits a major life activity.
-"Mental Đdisability" includes, but is not limited to, emotional or mental illness, intellectual or cognitive disability (formerly referred to as "mental retardation"), organic brain syndrome, or specific learning disabilities, autism spectrum disorders, schizophrenia, and chronic or episodic conditions such as clinical depression, bipolar disorder, post-traumatic stress disorder, and obsessive compulsive disorder. - (2) "Physical Ddisability," as defined at Government Code section 12926, includes, but is not limited to, having any anatomical loss, cosmetic disfigurement, physiological disease, disorder or condition that does both of the following: - (A) affects one or more of the following body systems: neurological; immunological; musculoskeletal; special sense organs; respiratory, including speech organs; cardiovascular; reproductive; digestive; genitourinary; hemic and lymphatic; circulatory; skin; and endocrine; and - (B) limits a major life activity. - (C) "Disability" includes, but is not limited to, deafness, blindness, partially or completely missing limbs, mobility impairments requiring the use of a wheelchair, cerebral palsy, and chronic or episodic conditions such as HIV/AIDS, hepatitis, epilepsy, seizure disorder, diabetes, multiple sclerosis, and heart and circulatory disease.
+As used in this article "CFRA leave" means medical leave taken pursuant to CFRA. - (d) "Disability" shall be broadly construed to mean and include any of the following definitions: - (1) "Mental Ddisability," as defined at Government Code section 12926, includes, but is not limited to, having any mental or psychological disorder or condition that limits a major life activity.
+"Mental Ddisability" includes, but is not limited to, emotional or mental illness, intellectual or cognitive disability (formerly referred to as "mental retardation"), organic brain syndrome, or specific learning disabilities, autism spectrum disorders, schizophrenia, and chronic or episodic conditions such as clinical depression, bipolar disorder, post-traumatic stress disorder, and obsessive compulsive disorder. - (2) "Physical Ddisability," as defined at Government Code section 12926, includes, but is not limited to, having any anatomical loss, cosmetic disfigurement, physiological disease, disorder or condition that does both of the following: - (A) affects one or more of the following body systems: neurological; immunological; musculoskeletal; special sense organs; respiratory, including speech organs; cardiovascular; reproductive; digestive; genitourinary; hemic and lymphatic; circulatory; skin; and endocrine; and - (B) limits a major life activity. - (C) "Disability" includes, but is not limited to, deafness, blindness, partially or completely missing limbs, mobility impairments requiring the use of a wheelchair, cerebral palsy, and chronic or episodic conditions such as HIV/AIDS, hepatitis, epilepsy, seizure disorder, diabetes, multiple sclerosis, and heart and circulatory disease.